gcc-mirror/gcc/gcc/ada/doc/gnat_rm/obsolescent_features.rst

 PolyORB
 ========

-AWS is a deprecated product.
+PolyORB is a deprecated product.
 It will be baselined with the GNAT Pro release 28.
 After this release, there will be no new versions of this product.
 Contact your sales representative or send a message to sales@adacore.com to get recommendations for replacements.